 - Actual out-of-pocket expenses for gas and oil or - Mileage at the rate of 12 cents a mile.
 You may add parking fees and tolls to the amount claimed under either method.
-Keep records to verify your expenses.

 Paperwork Reduction Act Notice.
 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 You are required to give us the information.
 We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.